JBowers0921/configure-ad/README.md

 </p>
 <br />
 <p>
-In order to install Active Directory:.
+3. In order to install Active Directory, log into DC-1 Remote Desktop.
+Go to the Windows search field and :.
 </p>
 <br />
 <br />